ogomaemmanuel/AspNetCoreTdd/unit-test-frameworks-in-net-core.md

 It has no attributte to mark class as test calsses, this means test can be written anywhere in any class

+Initilization of test is done through the constructor of the class and clearing up in the dispose method